StackGuardian/tirith/documentation/docs/getting-started-with-tirith.md

 id: getting-started-with-tirith
 title: Getting started with Tirith
 sidebar_label: Getting Started
-description: This documentation overviews you about the introduction of the tirith software.
+description: This documentation provides an introduction to the Tirith software.
 keywords:
   - tirith
   - stack-guardian